Kotlin/kotlinx.coroutines/docs/topics/coroutines-cancellation.md

         }
     }

-    // Should only be called from the UI thread
+    // Only callable from the UI thread because it accesses the buttons
-    // Throws an exception if called after the user left the screen private fun updateUi(buttonNames: List<String>) {
+    // Throws an exception if called after the buttons are disposed private fun updateUi(buttonNames: List<String>) {
+        // Placeholder for the code
-        // Updates buttons with the specified names.
+        // that updates the buttons with the specified names }

-        // Throws if buttons no longer exist,
-        // due to being disposed of
-        // after the user left the screen.
-    }

-    // Should only be called from the UI thread fun leaveScreen() {
+    // Only callable from the UI thread fun leaveScreen() {
         // Cancels the scope when leaving the screen
         // You can no longer update the UI